Last verified: 17 days ago

 Evidence under review. — Not yet rated

-Beta carotene is an orange-red pigment found in plants that your body converts into vitamin A. Taking it in a daily multivitamin can significantly raise blood carotenoid levels — one large trial...
+Beta carotene is an orange-red pigment found in plants that your body converts into vitamin A. Getting it through food or multivitamins is associated with higher blood antioxidant levels and may...

 Evidence base hasn't been formally rated yet.
 See research below.